L\'evy Processes, Generalized Moments and Uniform Integrability: Introduction

 There are several ways to prove this result, e.g.\ using arguments from potential theory (as in \cite[Proposition 7.31]{schilling-bm}), semigroup theory (as in \cite[Proposition VII.1.6]{revuz-yor}) or by It\^o's formula.
 At the heart of the argument is the fact that

 is an $\Fscr_t$-martingale combined with a stopping argument.
 There are various ways to extend the class of functions $u$ for which we have some kind of Dynkin's formula.
-It is clear that formula \eqref{intro-e06} can be extended to those functions $u$ such that $u(X_\sigma)\in L^1(\Pp)$ and $Au(X_{s\wedge\sigma})\in L^1(ds\otimes\Pp)$.
+It is clear that formula \eqref{intro-e06} can be extended to all functions $u$ with $u(X_\sigma)\in L^1(\Pp)$ and $Au(X_{s\wedge\sigma})\in L^1(ds\otimes\Pp)$.
 Such moment estimates will be given below.

 Here we need a \emph{Dynkin inequality} which we are going to prove for positive $g\in C^2(\rd)$. \begin{lemma}[Dynkin's inequality] Let $(X_t)_{t\geq 0}$ be a L\'evy process with generator $(A,\Dcal(A))$ and extend $A$ using \eqref{intro-e02} to $C^2(\rd)$.
 For every $g\in C^2(\rd)$ satisfying $g(x)\geq 0$ and every stopping time $\sigma$ the following inequality holds